yiisoft/validator/docs/guide/built-in-rules-callback.md

 #### Replacing boilerplate code with separate rules and `when`

-However some cases of using validation context can lead to boilerplate code:
+However, some cases of using validation context can lead to boilerplate code:

 ```php
 use Yiisoft\Validator\Result;